davadazaita/davadazaita/README.md

-## Davada Beni Zaita - Military Commander - Special Force Z - engaged as one organism.
+## Davada Beni Zaita - Military Commander - Special Forces Z.

 <!--
 **davadazaita/davadazaita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.